ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 or other heuristics.
-If these heuristics indicate a non-QUIC flow, the safest option is for network elements to disable updating of datagrams.
+If these heuristics indicate a non-QUIC flow, the safest option is for SCONE Network elements to disable updating of datagrams.

 # Privacy Considerations {#privacy}